thirumalai-py/ci-cd-html/README.md

 * **Automation:**  Keeps your local repo up-to-date.
 * **Security:** Protect your GitHub token.
 * **Simplicity:** Easy to set up and use.

+---

+## Bash Script
+This bash script automates the process of checking for new commits on a specified Git branch and updating the local repository accordingly.
+It compares the latest commit hash from the remote repository with a locally stored hash, and if a new commit is detected, it performs a `git pull` to update the repository and saves the new commit hash in a tracking file.